oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 300012| Repo bids above 0 and offers below 0 are not allowed during the auction window 100005| Open order not found
 100006| Open order is not owned by the user
-100008| Quantity cannot be less than the quantity increment xxx" 100015| recvWindow xxx has expired
+100008| Quantity cannot be less than the quantity increment xxx 100015| recvWindow xxx has expired
 200050| The market is not active
 710001| System failure, exception thrown -> xxx